mar-file-system/GUFI/contrib/performance/README.md

 - CUMULATIVE_TIMES=On
 - BENCHMARK=Off

-Additionally, Python 2.7 and gnuplot 5.2+ are required.
+Python 2.7 and gnuplot 5.2+ are required.
+SQLite3 needs to be compiled with DECLTYPE turned on (do not define SQLITE_OMIT_DECLTYPE).

 # Initialization